 Summer is usually a quiet season for me; there are precious few races held in the heat, so it usually means a relative down-time and a rare chance to rest.
 The exception is Tasmania, the southern-most state of Australia, where the Cadbury Marathon (and associated shorter races) is held in Hobart in the middle of January.

-I ran the half there in 2015 and came away with a large haul of chocolate, and although I’m not sure if that was my only motivation for signing myself and Joel up for the marathon in 2018, sign us up I did.
-He's never been to Hobart and we all know how much I love a bit of running tourism, so there you go.
+I ran the half there in 2015 and came away with a large haul of chocolate, and although I’m not sure if that was my only motivation for signing myself up for the marathon in 2018, sign us up I did.
+We all know how much I love a bit of running tourism, so there you go.

 Right, well.
 My intentions for the early part of 2018 were initially to train exclusively for Tokyo marathon, which I’ll be running at the end of February.
 A January marathon could therefore really only be justified as a training run, which would usually mean running it all at an easy pace, or at best perhaps running up to half at goal marathon pace.